mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 filter out).

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Hadoop vs. Spark
 Feature           | Haoop                      | Spark
 ----------------- | -------------------------- | ------------------
 Data Processing   | Provides batch processing  | Provides both batch processing and stream processing Memory usage      | Disk-bound                 | Uses large amounts of RAM Security          | Better security features   | Basic security is provided Fault Tolerance   | Replication is used for fault tolerance |RDD and various data storage models are used for fault tolerance.
 Graph Processing  | Must develop custom algorithms | Comes with a graph computation library called GraphX and external library as GraphFrames
 Ease of Use	      | Difficult to use | Easier to use Powerful API      | Low level API | High level API Real-time         | Batch only | Batch and Interactive and Stream Interactive data processing | Not supported | Supported by PySpark, ...
 Speed             | SLOW: Hadoop’s MapReduce model reads and writes from a disk, thus it slows down the processing speed.	| FAST: Spark reduces the number of read/write cycles to disk and store intermediate data in memory, hence faster-processing speed.
-Latency	| It is high latency computing framework.	 | It is a low latency computing and can process data interactively Machine Learing API | Not supported | Supported by ML Library Data Source Support | Limited | Extensive
+Latency           | It is high latency computing framework.	 | It is a low latency computing and can process data interactively
+Machine Learing API | Not supported | Supported by ML Library Data Source Support | Limited | Extensive
 Storage | Has HDFS (Hadoop Distributed File System)| Does not have a storage system, but may use S3 and HDFS and many other data sources and storages
 MapReduce | Implements MapReduce | Implements superset of MapReduce and beyond Join Operation | Does not support Join directly | Has extensive API for Join

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Apache Spark